Asparagus Quiche

 3. How to make asparagus quiche

 • Easy to customize.
-Just like this frittata recipe, quiches are perfect for adding all sorts of proteins, veggies, and spices.
+Just like my frittata, quiches are perfect for adding all sorts of proteins, veggies, and spices.

 • Easy to make ahead.
-Similar to a crustless quiche, this makes for great leftovers throughout the week, and it freezes well too.
+This makes for great leftovers throughout the week, and it freezes well too.

 Ingredients needed